Philosophical anthropology: Modern period

 Philosophical anthropology as a kind of thought, before it was founded as a distinct philosophical discipline in the 1920s, emerged as post-medieval thought striving for emancipation from Christian religion and Aristotelic tradition.
 The origin of this liberation, characteristic of modernity, has been the Cartesian skepticism formulated by Descartes in the first two of his Meditations on First Philosophy (1641).

 Immanuel Kant (1724–1804) was a notable early lecturer on the subject of anthropology in the European academic world and contributor to its development as a separate discipline, breaking with the German philosophical tradition of what was up to that point referred to as "anthropology" as a subject (although he was not, contrary to some accounts, the first to offer a class the title of "anthropology").
 Kant lectured on anthropology for more than 20 years at the University of Königsberg, starting in the winter semester of 1772-73.
-While he was not He specifically developed a conception of pragmatic anthropology, according to which the human being is studied as a free agent.
+He specifically developed a conception of pragmatic anthropology, according to which the human being is studied as a free agent.
 At the same time, he conceived of his anthropology as an empirical, not a strictly philosophical discipline.
 Both his philosophical and his anthropological work has been one of the influences in the field during the 19th and 20th century.
 After Kant, Ludwig Feuerbach is sometimes considered the next most important influence and founder of anthropological philosophy.

 During the 19th century, an important contribution came from post-Kantian German idealists like Fichte, Schelling and Hegel, as well from Søren Kierkegaard.